This post contains affiliate links by which I may earn a commission to support this ministry and my family at no extra cost to you. Disclosure

 This year, we varied the game a little to fit several different occasions.

 First, before family Bible reading and prayer in the evenings during December, we have played using a different letter each night.
 Every family member uses the same letter, but repeats the word said by the others that came first.
 Tonight we played with the letter “I”.
-Coming up with six things was bit challenging, and my husband and I helped some of the children, but we ended up with “Christmas is Jesus birthday, so I’m going to give Him my intelligence, my interests, my industry, my ice water (Hey, Jesus said whatever we do for the ‘least of these’ we do for Him – so it works!), my idols, and my income.
+Coming up with six things was bit challenging, and my husband and I helped some of the children, but we ended up with “Christmas is Jesus birthday, so I’m going to give Him my intelligence, my interests, my industry, my ice water (Hey, Jesus said if we give a cup of cold water in His name we have a reward [Matthew 10:24] – so it works!), my idols, and my income.

 With a group of adults in prayer meeting and at a county pastor/staff and wives dinner, we played another variation.
 My husband led the activity.
 He repeated, “Christmas is Jesus’ birthday, so I’m going to give Him . . .”
 Then he asked the adults call out appropriate gifts beginning with the letter “A”.
 After several responses, he repeated the phrase again and asked for responses with the letter “B”.
 He continued through the alphabet and everyone enjoyed thinking of things they could really give Jesus for His birthday.